Georgia Peaches

 "Georgia Peaches" is a song written by Blair Daly, Mallary Hope and Rachel Proctor, and recorded by American country music artist Lauren Alaina.
-It was released in October 24, 2011, as the second single from her debut album Wildflower.
+It was released on October 24, 2011, as the second single from her debut album Wildflower.

 Critical reception

-Giving it 4 out of 5 stars, Billy Dukes of Taste of Country said that it "seems custom built for Alaina’s mischievous — yet still wholesome — personality.
-It’s cute without being sexy."
+Giving it 4 out of 5 stars, Billy Dukes of Taste of Country said that it "seems custom built for Alaina's mischievous — yet still wholesome — personality.
+It's cute without being sexy."

 Matt Bjorke of Roughstock gave it an identical rating, saying that it "brings attitude and tempo to the party and immediately showcases Lauren Alaina has the goods to be a big star in country music."

 Music video

 The music video premiered on January 6, 2012.

 Live performances

-Alaina performed the single live on the March 9, 2012 episode of American Idol.
+Alaina performed the single live on the March 9, 2012, episode of American Idol.